-An imprimatura is an optional first step in the painting process whereby the artist’s surface is toned with a pigment.
+An imprimatura is an optional first step in the painting process.
+The artist’s surface is toned with a pigment.
 It can bring many benefits to the appearance of your painting.

 A toned canvas can help you to create a particular quality of light and establish warm or cool tones.
 By working on a mid toned ground, the artist can perceive the relationships between different colour values more easily.
 Imprimatura can also provide continuity between different sections of your painting.
 It can create a base tone so that different areas don’t appear disparate.